arduino/help-center-content/content/Arduino Cloud/General Cloud/Review-change-or-cancel-an-Arduino-Cloud-plan.md

 ## About Arduino Cloud plans {#about}

 > [!NOTE]
 > All premium features for individual users are now consolidated into a single **Maker plan**.
 Arduino Cloud can still be used with the Free plan, but Entry and Maker Plus plans are no longer offered to new customers.
+For details on legacy plans, see [About legacy Arduino Cloud plans (Entry and Maker Plus)](https://support.arduino.cc/hc/en-us/articles/About-legacy-Arduino-Cloud-plans-Entry-and-Maker-Plus).

 Cloud plans enable or improve the features of a single space in Arduino Cloud: